Panzer Dragoon Saga: Art

+Futatsugi aimed to create an RPG without 2D sprites or the pre-rendered graphics used in Final Fantasy, which he felt created an inconsistent effect.
+Motion capture, then a new technology, was used for the animations, with the actor riding a "dragon" constructed from beer crates.

 The art director, Manabu Kusunoki, had been the main character and art designer for the previous Panzer Dragoon games.
 For Saga, he brought in several new artists: Katsumi Yokota created the character and cover art, and Satoshi Sakai and Ryuta Ueda designed the dragons.
 They resisted creating "spiky-haired" characters similar to those of Final Fantasy VII or Resident Evil, which were popular at the time, and competed to create unique designs.
-The team credited the animes Nausicaä and Neon Genesis Evangelion, the Star Wars films and the comic artist Jean Giraud as influences.
+They credited the animes Nausicaä and Neon Genesis Evangelion, the Star Wars films and the comic artist Jean Giraud as influences.
 The dragon's unconventional design came partly from the need to morph smoothly between different models.

 Azel underwent the most revisions.
-The team did not want her to be a typical energetic anime-style heroine, and instead tried to make her simultaneously appealing and frightening, emphasizing her human and non-human traits.
+The team did not want a typical energetic anime-style heroine, and instead tried to make her simultaneously appealing and frightening, emphasizing her human and non-human traits.
 Yokota said: "She couldn't just be cute; there had to be something edgy about her.
 I struggled with questions like, what does it mean to be cute?
 What does it mean to be human?"
 He spent months refining Kusunoki's design, creating dozens of concepts.
-One early design had a hole in her torso.
-Azel's oversized jacket, belonging to her master Craymen, was inspired by British mod fashion, which Yokota had seen in the 1979 film Quadrophenia.
+In one design, Azel had a hole in her chest.
+Her oversized jacket, belonging to her master, Craymen, was inspired by British mod fashion, which Yokota had seen in the 1979 film Quadrophenia.
 The team felt the jacket conveyed her identity and allegiance to Craymen and symbolized his protection.